 Ringa Hangarau Koiora

-Biotechnologists use their knowledge of living organisms to create new animal or plant-based products such as pest-resistant crops and pharmaceuticals.
+Biotechnologists use their knowledge of living things to develop new animal or plant products such as medicines and pest-resistant crops.

 Biotechnologists usually earn

 Senior biotechnologists with PhDs usually earn

 Pay for biotechnologists varies depending on qualifications and experience.

 - Biotechnologists with Bachelor's degrees can expect to earn $47,000 to $55,000 a year.

 - Biotechnologists with Master’s degrees usually earn between $55,000 to $75,000.

 - Senior biotechnologists who have PhDs can earn between $76,000 to $94,000.

 - With more responsibility and experience, biotechnologists can earn up to $130,000 or more a year.